Otrar: Mongols and Timurids

 The prosperity of Otrar was interrupted by the Mongol invasion of Central Asia.

 In 1218, a Mongolian trade caravan of around 450 men arrived in Otrar, including an ambassador of Genghis Khan.
 The governor of Otrar, Inalchuq, who was an uncle of Sultan Muhammad II of the Khwarazmian Empire accused them of being Mongolian spies and arrested them, and with the assent of Sultan Muhammed, executed the entire caravan.

 Genghis Khan responded by sending a delegation of three diplomats to Sultan Muhammad, demanding Inalchuq be punished; but Muhammad responded by beheading the Muslim ambassador and shaving off the beards of his two Mongol companions, provoking Genghis Khan into a retaliatory invasion.
 He besieged Otrar for five months in 1219, eventually breaching its walls and executing Inalchuq along with massacring the inhabitants.

 Many of the towns in the oasis never recovered and were abandoned.
 However, Otrar city rose again and during the troubled years of civil wars, which followed Genghis Khan's death, the town again became an important political and economic center.
-By the middle of the 13th century it had returned as a large trade center on the way from the West to the East.
+By the middle of the 13th century, it had returned as a large trade center on the way from the West to the East.
 During the second half of the 14th century Southern Kazakhstan was brought into the sphere of Timur's power.
 In February 1405, when Timur was visiting Otrar to gather his troops, he caught a cold and died in one of the Otrar palaces.

 Uzbeks, Kazakhs, and Dzungars

 The death of Timur led to more struggles, which resulted in Abu'l-Khayr Khan conquering several tribes and placing himself at the head of a new Uzbek Khanate.
 Other descendants of Genghis Khan had claims over the area as well, and so for most of the 16th and 17th centuries there was non-stop feuding among these various parties for power over the Kazakh Steppe and the Syr Darya valley, especially between the Kazakh Khanate and Dzungar feudal lords.
 Even so, a degree of stability was maintained in Otrar up until the Dzungars attempted and failed to conquer southern Kazakhstan.

 These followed a prolonged period of revolt, which resulted in the economic decline of the area and its towns.
 As the Eurasian arm of the Silk Road gradually lost its importance, so did the city.
 Through the 17th and 18th centuries, the irrigation system slowly fell out of use, and the lower part of the Temir-aryk dried out.

-By the end of the 18th century there were only 40 families remaining in Otrar, compared to perhaps 5,000–7,000 in the 14th through 17th centuries, and the irrigated area had declined to about 5 square kilometres.
+By the end of the 18th century, there were only 40 families remaining in Otrar, compared to perhaps 5,000–7,000 in the 14th to 17th centuries, and the irrigated area had declined to about 5 square kilometres.